BreeeZe/rpos/README.md

 You can set camera settings by browsing to : `http://CameraIP:Port/` These settings are then saved in a file called v4l2ctl.json and are persisted on rpos restart.
 The default port for RPOS is 8081.
+(Note that a lot of camera settings are now ignored by USB camera)

 ## Known Issues

 - 1920x1080 can cause hangs and crashes with the original RTSP server.
 The mpromonet one may work better.
+- 1920x1080 can cause encoding issue with USB camera pipeline.
+1280x720 is recommended now.
 - Not all of the ONVIF standard is implemented.

 ## ToDo's (Help is Required)

 - Add MJPEG (implemented in gst-rtsp-server but still needs to return the correct ONVIF XML for MJPEG)
+- Support more parameters for USB cameras with GStreamer RTSP server
 - Support USB cameras with the Pi's Hardware H264 encoder (OMX) (see https://github.com/mpromonet/v4l2tools)
 - Implement more ONVIF calls (Events, Analytics)
 - Test with ONVIF's own test tools (need a sponsor for this as we do not have funds to buy it)